-Rainwater fittings

-Repair category 1

-Notes We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.
+Rainwater fittings Repair category 2 Notes The downpipe on the front elevation is broken.
+We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.

-Main walls

-Repair category 1

-Notes Within the limitations of our inspection, no significant defects were noted, however normal levels of maintenance are recommended.
+Main walls Repair category 1 Notes There are areas of cracking to the rear outshoot render.
+Within the limitations of our inspection, no significant defects were noted, however normal levels of maintenance are recommended.